tm-LBenson/reading-notes/401-notes/read-41.md

 ### What is the difference between React Native and Expo?

 The main difference between React Native and Expo is that React Native allows you to use the full power of the underlying platform, while Expo abstracts away many of the platform-specific details and provides a more opinionated workflow.
 [expo snack](https://snack.expo.dev/)

-Checkout this tool.
+### Checkout this tool.
 What does snack allow you to do?

+Expo Snack is a web-based development environment for building and testing React Native apps.
+It allows developers to write code, test it in a simulated environment, and share it with others.
 [ejecting](https://docs.expo.dev/versions/latest/expokit/eject)

 ### What does “eject” mean within the context of Expo?